November 14, 2017

 Those are very different markets, so we asked him: “How have you been able to adapt to the challenges you’ve faced with each company?”

 They are different companies, but Mike says at the core they have a major similarity: they are selling to a consumer.
-The first thing he always looks for is the consumer map and the data that drives the marketing.
-He attaches that to the financials of the company and how it operates.
+Additionally when he joins a company, he considers three factors for success:

 Mike thinks about marketing and technology as a critical element of his strategy.
 He explains “You really need to find the right way to use technology for your brand and your customer.”